fadykuzman/schluckauf/README.md

 6. **Scan for duplicates:** Enter `/photos` in the scan form and click "Scan for Duplicates"

+## Important Notes

-> **⚠️ Important:** Only scan directories that are mounted in the Docker container.
+> **⚠️ Scanning Limitations:** Only scan directories that are mounted in the Docker container.
 Scanning other paths (e.g., `/usr`, `/etc`) will find duplicates but images cannot be displayed in the web UI.
 Always scan mounted volumes like `/photos`.
 >
 > *This limitation will be addressed post-POC with proper path validation and security restrictions.*

+> **⚠️ Rescanning Behavior:** Rescanning a directory will **DELETE ALL previous scan data** including:
+> - All duplicate groups (reviewed and pending)
+> - Keep/Trash decisions you've made
+> - Group history and metadata
+>
+> **Recommendation:** Complete your current review session and use "Move to Trash" to save your decisions before rescanning.
+>
+> **Note:** Files already moved to `/trash` are safe, but the link to which scan found them will be lost.
+>
+> *Post-POC: Scan history and decision preservation will be implemented.*

 ## Keyboard Shortcuts